KJ21-ENG/crm-1/guides/call_log_employee_customer_migration_guide.md

 -- Check auto-generated names
 SELECT customer, customer_name, COUNT(*) as count
 FROM `tabCRM Call Log`
-WHERE customer_name LIKE 'Lead from call%'
+WHERE customer_name LIKE 'Call From%'
 GROUP BY customer, customer_name
 ORDER BY count DESC;
 ```